-The course of study leading to the PhD in Counseling Psychology nominally comprises five years following the Masters Degree.
+The course of study leading to the PhD in Counseling Psychology nominally comprises five years following the master's degree.
 The general college and university guidelines suggest seven years or less as the optimum time frame for completing a doctoral degree at West Virginia University.
-The APA also recommends that the doctorate in psychology be accomplished in seven year or less.
+The APA also recommends that the doctorate in psychology be accomplished in seven years or less.
 We are required to report our completion rates to the APA, and to publish them on our program website.

 The program imposed an additional frame discussed more fully below under the heading Comprehensive Exams and Degree Time Limits that allows five years from the time of advancement to candidacy for the degree (i.e., passing the comprehensive qualifying examinations) to complete all remaining requirements: the predoctoral internship and the dissertation.
-As most students sit the qualifying examinations after the second year, this also tallies to a seven-year limit to complete the degree.
+As most students sit the qualifying examinations after the second year, this also tallies to a seven-year limit to complete the degree that is consistent with WVU graduate policies for the doctorate as well.

-The primary reason for the time limit past the comprehensive examinations is due to the changing nature of the field.
+The primary reason for the time limit past the

+comprehensive examinations is due to the changing nature of the field.
 The course work and competencies demonstrated on the comprehensive examinations is only current for a specific period of time that will be superseded as new research and clinical findings emerge.
 We do not wish to certify doctoral students as health service providers whose knowledge base and practice experience have aged beyond a reasonable boundary of time and relevance.